-Set forth below are the expenses expected to be incurred in connection with the issuance and distribution of the securities registered hereby.
+Set forth below are the expenses (other than underwriting discounts and commissions) expected to be incurred in connection with the issuance and distribution of the securities registered hereby.
 With the exception of the Securities and Exchange Commission registration fee, the FINRA filing fee and the New York Stock Exchange listing fee, the amounts set forth below are estimates.

-SEC registration fee \$ 8,595
+SEC registration fee \$ 23,220

+FINRA filing fee 20,500

 New York Stock Exchange listing fee

 Printing and engraving expenses

 Accounting fees and expenses

 Legal fees and expenses

 Transfer agent and registrar fees

 Miscellaneous

 Total \$

+-